What Does it Take to Be a Real Estate Sales Agent?

 Persuasion: Persuading others to change their minds or behavior.

 In the United States, there were 348,800 jobs for Real Estate Sales Agent in 2016.
 New jobs are being produced at a rate of 5.8% which is above the national average.
 The Bureau of Labor Statistics predicts 20,200 new jobs for Real Estate Sales Agent by 2026.
-The BLS estimates 34,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 34,400 job openings in this field each year.

 The states with the most job growth for Real Estate Sales Agent are Utah, Idaho, and Colorado.
 Watch out if you plan on working in West Virginia, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Real Estate Sales Agent
+How Much Does a Real Estate Sales Agent Make?

 Real Estate Sales Agents who work in New York, Alaska, or Wyoming, make the highest salaries.